What to watch on Prime Video: The best shows streaming right now

 Number of seasons: 6

-After writing for and starring in The Office for eight seasons, The Mindy Project marked Kaling’s first as a series creator.
-She plays Dr. Mindy Lahiri in this workplace comedy, which survived shifting from network to streaming, as well as a roster of cast changes.
+After writing for and starring in The Office for eight seasons, The Mindy Project marked Kaling’s first time as a series creator.
+She plays Dr. Mindy Lahiri in this workplace comedy, which survived shifting from network to streaming as well as a roster of cast changes.
 While it’s true that Danny Castellano’s character arc still hurts, at least we’ll always have the surprise Christmas dance he did for Mindy.
 TMP remains an overall hilarious sitcom (featuring several notable guest stars, from Bill Hader and Ana Ortiz to Timothy Olyphant).
-Kaling established herself distinctive comedic voice and as a leading lady during its six-season run, which also marked the first time a South Asian actor starred in their primetime sitcom.
+Kaling established herself distinctive comedic voice and as a leading lady during its six-season run, which also was the first time a South Asian actor starred in their own primetime sitcom.

 Mirzapur (Prime Video: 2018-)